How do I get started?

 Are private lessons available?

-We also offer private lessons to people who are preparing for movie roles, training for tournament competition, have specific self defense requirements, or need some other form of specialized training that is not focused on in regular classes.
+We also offer private lessons to people who are preparing for movie roles, have specific self defense requirements, or need some other form of specialized training that is not focused on in regular classes.

 Private lessons are generally not offered to our regular members.
 If you attend group classes, you will find that the instructors and senior students will happily go out of their way to give you extra help before class, after class, and even on their days off!